A crisis communication plan ensures employees and other key stakeholders receive timely information for their safety.

 When there is a change in policy or an escalated situation that needs attention quickly, printed notices are not the best way to relay details.
 Healthcare employees work varying shifts and alternating hours, so engaging them on a regular basis is difficult.
 Even if you provide lockers or on-site mailboxes that provide a static means of sharing printed information, it does not guarantee that it was received or read by the recipient.
 There is a high probability of employees saying they never saw the information with the flyer system which could cause liability issues.
 Having the ability to report on who received or did not receive an alert can help you take the right after-action steps to save time and resources.

-The Fix: Mass notification tools send alerts to employees’ preferred method of contact and reports on if/when the message was received.
+The Fix: Critical communications products send alerts to employees’ preferred method of contact and reports on if/when the message was received.

 Notifying a wide group of people of dangerous situations is a difficult task.
 It requires a very detailed communication plan that has contingencies and legacy planning (i.e. who will manage the plan if the original person is unavailable?).
 Alerting must happen immediately for the safety of patients and employees.
 It’s also important to consider notifying the media as it allows your facility to relay accurate and timely information to avoid public panic.

-The Fix: Setting up groups in your mass notification system allows you to send targeted messages to those specific people.
+The Fix: Setting up groups in your critical communications product allows you to send targeted messages to those specific people.

 You are required to have evacuation plans in case of natural disasters, bomb threats, and active shooters, but do you or your employees know what the plan is?
 How will you notify them when things are in the “all clear”?
 Not knowing how to deliver information in these extremely dangerous situations can cause injuries or loss of life.

-The Fix: Opt for an emergency notification system that can assist you in getting the word out right away – ensuring staff receive the alerts at a moment’s notice.
+The Fix: Opt for a critical communications product that can assist you in getting the word out right away – ensuring staff receive the alerts at a moment’s notice.

 Though streamlined communication can be challenging, you can move away from the status quo and build an engaging solution with OnSolve that directly addresses each of the concerns mentioned in this post.
-OnSolve’s mass notification system is a fast, secure, reliable way to disseminate information based on specific groups, type of situation, and teams within the organization.
+OnSolve Critical Communications is a fast, secure, reliable way to disseminate information based on specific groups, type of situation, and teams within the organization.

 These are just a few functionalities that have proven to be beneficial to healthcare clients:

-Critical communication is vital to everyday operations and overall patient and employee safety.
-The more prepared you are to communicate, the less likely you are face the implications of reputational, operational or security risks.
+Critical communications is vital to everyday operations and overall patient and employee safety.
+The more prepared you are to communicate, the less likely you are to face the implications of reputational, operational or security risks.

-For more information on OnSolve’s mass notification system, contact us.
+For more information on OnSolve Critical Communications, contact us.